rigers-allaraj/chatApp/README.md

-Created a chat app using Next JS framework/vercel live url production for this static project https://chat-app-ouki4hfvq-rigers-allaraj.vercel.app/chats
+Created a chat app using Next JS framework/vercel

+We are live on this URL => https://chat-app-ouki4hfvq-rigers-allaraj.vercel.app/chats